-Although described as a seperate condition, the Call-Fleming syndrome is a subset of reversible cerebral vasoconstriction syndrome.
-It is also known simply as Call syndrome.
+Although described as a seperate condition, Call-Fleming or Call syndrome is a subset of reversible cerebral vasoconstriction syndrome.

 History and etymology